ET22 and EP23

 Due to decrease of freight traffic and lack of passenger locomotives, ET22s are quite often used with passenger trains; their running qualities in this role are, however, far from satisfactory.
 In fact, running qualities have never been the strong side of ET22 and older ET21 was even considered superior in mountain regions.

 In early 1970s preliminary specification was drawn up for a 6000 kW Co’Co’ electric locomotive, to be built in several variants, of which the fastest was to attain 200 km/h.
 Plans to build 720 such machines until 1985 proved sadly over-optimistic.
 New machine failed to materialize even in a prototype form and thus ET22, commonly nicknamed ‘Byk’ (Bull), is still the basic electric freight locomotive in PKP service.
 According to rosters quoted in SK, their number reached its peak in 1991: on January 1 PKP had 1171 examples.
 During next six years they dwindled to 1153 and on January 1, 1999, PKP had 1024 ET22s (of 1184 delivered).
 This type is also used by other operators (some examples having been purchased via scrap-disposal companies!).
 In mid-2006, CTL holding had seven ex-PKP machines; as state railways were not eager to sell further locomotives to the potential competitor, three examples withdrawn from ONCF service (E-1003, E-1018 and E-1021) had been purchased in 2003.
-Two more ex-Moroccan machines were intended to follow in 2004, but they have not yet arrived.
-Moreover, 201E-277 (ex-PKP) is used by Kuźnica Warężyńska sand mine.
-Private operators don’t use any consistent designation system, so their machines are designated as ET22 or 201E plus service number (usually serial, but sometimes an alphanumerical designation, e.g. CTL RS-003 is ex-PKP ET22-143).
+Two more ex-Moroccan machines were intended to follow in 2004, but this finally failed to materialize.
+Jn January 2012, however, further eight ex-ONCF locomotives arrived in Poland by sea from Casablanca and were brought to the Oleśnica repair works.
+They were thoroughly overhauled and modernized to the 201Eo standard (modified crew compartment with air-conditioning, single-arm current collectors and several minor improvements).
+Six were sold to Rail Polska and two to PHU Lokomotiv.
+Until March 2015 further six ex-PKP ET22s were modernized to this standard and sold to various private operators.
+Moreover, 201E-277 (ex-PKP) was used by Kuźnica Warężyńska sand mine and finally went to DB Schenker Rail Polska in April 2010.
+Private operators don’t use any consistent designation system, so their machines are designated as ET22 or 201E plus service number (usually serial, but sometimes an alphanumerical designation, e.g. CTL ET22-R004 is ex-PKP ET22-791).

 Basic ET22 design goes back to the 1960s and further modifications – apart from trucks and suspension – were generally restricted to details.
 Plans from late 1990s stipulated that about 50 locomotives of this type should be modernized by 2000, with options for further 300 between 2001 and 2005 and 200 between 2006 and 2010.
-It was intended to fit new ac traction engines in completely new trucks and modify the suspension, which had never been a strong side of the basic design.
+It was intended to fit new ac traction motors in completely new trucks and modify the suspension, which had never been a strong side of the basic design.
 These plans had to be cut down substantially and first major modernization was undertaken only in 2002.
 The first modernized machine, designated type 201Em, with service number ET22-2000 (ex ET22-315), was rolled out in June 2004.
 Main effort was concentrated at improving running qualities, so trucks and suspension were thoroughly redesigned.
-Electric equipment and control systems were also modified, although traction engines remained unchanged.
+Electric equipment and control systems were also modified, although traction motors remained unchanged.
 Control panel was completely redesigned.
-Externally – apart from minor differences, new livery and out-of-sequence service number – the modernized machine is easily identified by different headlights and rectangular air intakes to AC installations, installed for the first time.
+Externally – apart from minor differences, new livery and out-of-sequence service number – the modernized machine was easily identified by different headlights and rectangular air intakes to air conditioning installation, the latter being fitted for the first time.
 Service tests began in August 2004 and results were considered satisfactory, but next step came only in 2007, when a decision was taken to bring up further 49 ET22s to this standard during next two years.
-A contract for modernization of four examples was signed with ZNLE (Electric Locomotive Repair Works) of Gliwice in September and first two of these, ET22-427 and ET22-569, are scheduled for delivery in spring 2008.
-Modernized locomotives will be given new service numbers, from ET22-2000 onwards.
+A contract for modernization of four examples was signed with ZNLE (Electric Locomotive Repair Works) of Gliwice in September and first two of these, ET22-427 and ET22-569, were delivered in 2008.
+Due to financial restrictions the number of 201Ems was finally cut down to 28 examples and the entire batch was completed in mid-2010.
+Of the remaining 22 ET22s, twenty were finally modernized to the 201Ek standard, wherein old trucks and suspension have been retained.
+Modernized locomotives were given new service numbers, from ET22-2000 onwards, and the last one, ET22-2047 (ex ET44-488), was outshopped in January 2011.

 Many Polish locomotives of unquestionable historical value have been scrapped, so it is certainly worth mentioning that ET22-121 (ex EP23-001) has been saved.
 After withdrawal, it somehow managed to find its way to the rolling stock heritage park in Jaworzyna Śląska (now Industry and Railway Museum), where it can now be seen.
 Its condition is far from perfect, but – considering the attitude of its present owners – things should soon improve.
 According to recent information, this locomotive is intended for restoration in near future, providing that adequate funds are available.